colinlienard/gitlight/CONTRIBUTING.md

     - [Running the project](#running-the-project)
 - [Styleguides](#styleguides)

-## Things to know
+## Before contributing

 The goal of GitLight is to make developers work faster and stay up to date with their git workflow by providing accurate data, filters and more.
 It is focused on receiving and managing notifications.
-I'm trying to make the UI the more intuitive and easy to use to provide the best experience.
+I'm trying to make the UI more intuitive and easier to use in order to provide the best possible experience.

-GitLight is firstly a side project but I want to make it as better as it can be.

 ### Roadmap